| How do I get my Troop involved in Orienteering?

 their schedules planned a year in advance so your group will have

+plenty of time to arrange their schedules.
 Get the Scouts ready before the event.
 Spend a meeting or two going

 over map symbols.
 Note the symbols